knoguchi/grafana-dash/README.md

 # Grafana dashboard admin tool

 Please use at your own risk.
-Take a backup of the dashboards.
+Take a backup of the dashboards before performing destructive operations.

 # Configuration
 Edit grafana.rc, and set the admin username, password, organization